 Pediatric dentistry is a field of dentistry focusing on preventive dental care and treatment for children.
-Dr. Aimee Kraft and Dr. Eric Last are experienced dentists, and they are happy to provide their services for young patients.
-Some of the services they offer include sealants, dental mouthguards for sports, and family dentistry.
-To make an appointment for pediatric dentistry or family dentistry services, please call Aimee Kraft DDS and Eric Last DDS in the Brooklyn Heights neighborhood of New York City, or schedule your appointment online.
+Dr. Aimee Kraft is an experienced dentist and happy to provide services for young patients.
+Some of the services include sealants, dental mouth-guards for sports, and family dentistry.
+To make an appointment for pediatric dentistry or family dentistry services, please call Aimee Kraft DDS in the Brooklyn Heights neighborhood of New York City, or schedule your appointment online.

-As a family and pediatric dentist, Dr. Aimee Kraft and Dr. Eric Last care for patients of all ages.
-They are proud to provide preventive care for children, including:
+As a family and pediatric dentist, Dr. Aimee Kraft cares for patients of all ages.
+She is proud to provide preventive care for children, including:

-If Dr. Kraft or Dr. Last finds any problems during the exam, they'll recommend treatment options at this time.
+If Dr. Kraft finds any problems during the exam, she’ll recommend treatment options at this time.
 They’ll discuss these options with you in detail so you can make the best choice for your child.

-Children should see Dr. Kraft and Dr. Eric Last for cleanings and routine dental checkups once every six months.
-Children should also see Dr. Kraft and Dr. Last when they experience pain or any other problems with their teeth that may require treatment.
+Children should see Dr. Kraft for cleanings and routine dental checkups once every six months.
+Children should also see Dr. Kraft and when they experience pain or any other problems with their teeth that may require treatment.

-Some children may be frightened at their first dental visit, but Dr. Kraft and Dr. Last have experience putting children at ease in this in their care.
-If the child is frightened about a procedure, Dr. Kraft and Dr. Last may recommend sedation and/or anesthesia to keep them child calm and comfortable.
+Some children may be frightened at their first dental visit.
+Dr. Kraft has experience putting children at ease while in her care.
+If the child is frightened about a procedure, Dr. Kraft may recommend sedation and/or anesthesia to keep the child calm and comfortable.